peteroupc/html3dutil/tutorials/glmath.md

 <small>A quaternion can be seen as an extension of complex numbers,
 with one real part (W), and three imaginary parts (X, Y, and Z).</small>

-The methods quatMultiply and quatFromEuler, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
+The methods quatMultiply and quatFromTaitBryan, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens